Logarithmic Derivations of Adjoint Discriminants: Jacobian ideals of adjoint discriminants

 \section{Jacobian ideals of adjoint discriminants}

-In this section we want to compute a locally free resolution of the Jacobian ideal and the tangent logarithmic sheaf of the dual varieties $D$ of adjoint varieties $X\subset \PP(\fg)$.
-In order to do so, we will use the method described in \S \ref{sec-Weymanmethod} to compute a sheafified minimal graded free resolution of $\rhop_*(\pip^*\cL)$.
-Then we will identify $\rhop_*(\pip^*\cL)$ with the Jacobian ideal sheaf of $D$.
-The final goal of this section is to find a $G$-equivariant locally free resolution of the module of logarithmic differentials.
-For simply laced groups, that represents the first step to prove Theorem \ref{main simply laced}.
+In this section we want to compute a $G$-equivariant free resolution of the restricted Jacobian ideal, and, as a consequence, of the module of logarithmic derivations, of the affine cone of the dual variety $D$ of an adjoint variety $X\subset \PP(\fg)$.
+In order to do so, we will use the method described in \S \ref{sec-Weymanmethod} to compute a minimal graded free resolution of $\rhop_*(\pip^*\cL)$.
+Then we will identify $\rhop_*(\pip^*\cL)$ with the restricted Jacobian ideal of $D$.
+For groups of simply laced type, this represents the first step to prove Theorem \ref{main simply laced}.
 For the non-simply laced case, the resolution we obtain is the one appearing in Theorem \ref{main not simply laced}.

-In our setting, one may work indifferently with graded modules of finite type on $\bU=\CC[\fg^\vee]$ or coherent sheaves on $\PP(\fg)$.
-We use the customary identification of $\fg$ and $\fg^\vee$ via the Killing form, hence, to ease the notation, most of the times we will just use $\fg$.
+In our setting, one may work indifferently with graded modules of finite type on $\bU=\bk[\fg]$ or coherent sheaves on $\PP(\fg)$.
+We use the customary identification between $\fg$ and $\fg^\vee$ via the Killing form, hence, to ease the notation, most of the times we will just use $\fg$.

 The following result ensures that we can apply Weyman's method in order to compute a locally free resolution of $\rhop_*(\pip^*(\cL^{\otimes i}))$, for any $i>0$ and for any adjoint variety $X$: